Step-by-step installation instructions are available in the Getting started section.

 Key settings specified in this resource:

-2. ClusterConfiguration — general cluster parameters, such as control plane version, network settings, CRI parameters, etc.
+2. ClusterConfiguration: General cluster parameters, such as Kubernetes (control plane components) version, network settings, CRI parameters, etc. Required, except when DKP is installed into an already existing Kubernetes cluster.

-If the cluster is initially created with nodes dedicated to specific types of workloads (e.g., system nodes or monitoring nodes), it is recommended to explicitly set the nodeSelector parameter in the configuration of modules that use persistent storage volumes.
+If the cluster is created with nodes dedicated to specific workload types (for example, system or monitoring nodes), it is recommended to explicitly set the nodeSelector parameter in module configurations that use persistent storage volumes (for example, in the nodeSelector parameter of the prometheus ModuleConfig for the prometheus module).

 An example of the installation config…